Internal Customer Service Guide

 Improve employee support and enhance communication and accessibility by implementing the following strategies:

-Develop a comprehensive resource and help center that offers answers to frequently asked questions and is regularly updated with relevant information about benefits, policies, and more.
+• Develop a comprehensive resource and help center that provides answers to frequently asked questions and is regularly updated with relevant information about benefits, internal policies, and more.

-Enable live chat for employees to ask simple and quick questions to the internal support team, like fundamental tech issues.
+• Enable live chat for employees to ask simple and quick questions to the internal support team, such as those related to fundamental tech issues.

-Build a user-friendly web form where staff members can describe their issue or select from a drop-down menu to indicate what type of support they require.
+Build a user-friendly web form where staff members can describe their issues or select from a drop-down menu to indicate what type of support they require.

-Here are the ways you can deliver an excellent internal customer service:
+Here are the ways you can provide excellent internal customer service:

 • Offer multiple communication channels for employees to reach out.